 The maritime injury lawyers at Stevenson & Murray can help if an employer’s negligence exposed you or a loved one to harmful substances.
 During a free consultation, we can explain whether you have legal rights to pursue compensation.

-Injured maritime workers or their family members may be able to file lawsuits against negligent employers or third-parties.
-A successful settlement or jury verdict can help pay for expenses caused by catastrophic injuries, including:
+Injured maritime workers or their family members may then be able to file lawsuits against negligent employers or third-parties.
+A successful settlement or jury verdict can then help pay for expenses caused by catastrophic injuries, including:

 Contact Stevenson & Murray to learn more about legal options after suffering a catastrophic injury at sea.

 Divers have one of the most dangerous maritime jobs.
 For this reason, it is crucial that employers take all necessary steps to ensure the safety of their divers.
-Negligent dive managers, crew members or vessel owners may cause serious harm to divers.
+Negligent dive managers, crew members or vessel owners may then cause serious harm to divers.
 Examples of diving injuries caused by negligence include:

 Contact us if you have questions about filing a Jones Act claim after a diving injury.
 Our Houston maritime attorneys can help you review potential legal options.

 Injured while working on a harbor or dock?
-It may be possible to recover compensation through the Jones Act.
+Then it may be possible to recover compensation through the Jones Act.
 Workers may be eligible for compensation under this law if they can demonstrate they were working within the scope of their employment at the time of their accident.
 Contact us to learn more about filing a claim for a maritime injury that occurred on shore.

 Stevenson & Murray is a Houston personal injury law firm that represents maritime accident victims and injured seamen working on the East Coast of the United States, the Gulf of Mexico and in oil fields and ports in the Middle East, Asia, Africa, Mexico, Azerbaijan and Singapore.
 Many of our clients work in the petrochemical industry.
 However, we also have experience with maritime accident cases involving dredging work and international shipping.
 Additionally, we represent commercial fishermen.